vitorgalvao/manga-reader-workflow/README.md

 ## Setup

 Reveal the Helper app in the Finder via the `:mangahelper` keyword.
-This is enough for make macOS to become aware of it and set an identifier for CBZ files.
+This is enough for macOS to become aware of it and set an identifier for CBZ files.

 ![Show helper app in Finder](Workflow/images/about/helper.png)